Pump Problems Pump Problems — How Long Do Pool Cover Pumps Last? Lifespan & Replacement

 Maintenance Practices

 Regular cleaning of debris screens, proper winter storage, and annual inspection of electrical connections can double pump lifespan.
-Store pumps in heated areas during off-season to prevent freeze damage to internal seals and components.
+Store pumps indoors when not in use, and never leave a non-running pump sitting in water that can freeze, which can crack internal seals and components.

 Warning Signs Your Pump Needs Replacement